 Many Koh-I-Noor pencils of powdery medium – not only pastel but also sanguine, charcoal, etc. – have friable leads.

 They break in regular sharpeners so quickly that you risk wasting half of your pencil in a minute.

 In order to solve the problem, you’ll have to buy either an electric sharpener like X-ACTO School Pro or a quality craft knife.

 Watch the video:

-His review may give you answers to the questions, which I haven’t focused on.
+His review may give you answers to the questions I haven’t covered.